sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">If GDI DPI Scaling is configured to both turn off and turn on an application, the application will be turned off.

+<p style="margin-left: 20px">To validate on Desktop, do the following:

+1. Configure the setting for an app which uses GDI.
+2. Run the app and observe blurry text.

 <a href="" id="display-turnongdidpiscalingforapps"></a>**Display/TurnOnGdiDPIScalingForApps**
 <p style="margin-left: 20px">GDI DPI Scaling enables applications that are not DPI aware to become per monitor DPI aware.